Canker Sores: 7 Common Causes, How to Treat & Home Remedies

 Celiac disease is a gastrointestinal disease characterized by an intolerance to gluten.
 Celiac disease does not cause canker sores, but the appearance of sores can be a symptom of the disease and, therefore, celiac disease should be investigated.

-What to do: If celiac disease is confirmed, you should see a registered dietitian to initiate and establish a gluten-free diet.
+How to treat: If celiac disease is confirmed, you should see a registered dietitian to initiate and establish a gluten-free diet.

 7. AIDS